 Setbacks

-Any fixed processing plant and associated stockpiling shall be set back at least 500 m from the site boundaries and any mobile processing plant and associated stockpiling shall be set back at least 500 m from the eastern site boundary and at least 250 m from all other site boundaries.
+Any fixed and mobile processing plant and associated stockpiling shall be set back at least 500 m from the site boundaries, within the CPSA.

-No extraction shall occur within 100 m of any dwelling existing at [the date of consent being granted] being 151 Curraghs Road and 319 Maddisons Road, hwithout the prior written consent of the owners and occupiers of these dwellings.
+No extraction shall occur within 200 m of any dwelling existing at [the date of consent being granted]as shown on RC185627A without the prior written consent of the owners of these dwellings.

 Keeping of Records